IbrahemHurani/Drone-Simulator/README.md

 ## Overview

 The main goal of this project is to develop a solution for a small drone to navigate indoor environments autonomously without collisions.
-The project involves a fully autonomous 2D drone simulator, aiming for realistic behavior using lidar sensors, a gyroscope, an optical flow sensor, and a speed sensor.
+The project involves a fully autonomous 2D drone simulator, aiming for realistic behavior using lidar sensors, a gyroscope(Yaw),Pitch,Roll,altitude, an optical flow sensor, and a speed sensor.
 Noise is added to sensor samples to enhance realism.
 The simulator includes a basic API for real-time information and manual control, as well as an area mapping feature.

 **The project is classified into two parts:**